joggrdocs/support/docs/welcome-to-joggr.md

 ## Is there an audit history?

+Yes, you can.
+Joggr is built on top of GitHub.
+Every JoggrDoc created is committed to GitHub as a markdown file.
+Therefore, you can manage the audit history just like you do with your codebase 😀 [*Here*](https://docs.github.com/en/repositories/working-with-files/using-files/viewing-a-file#viewing-the-line-by-line-revision-history-for-a-file) is GitHub's documentation on how to view the history of a file.

 ## What happens when I move documents in Joggr?
 GitHub?

+In Joggr, feel free to move documents into any directory that you desire.
+Moving documents between directories in Joggr will have zero impact on where this is stored in GitHub.

+If you move a document (.md) file in GitHub that also exists in Joggr, there will be no issue.
+However, there is one edge case we currently do not support.
+If you move a GitHub .md file to another location in GitHub AND rename it at the same time, this will cause the Joggr "link" to the document to break.
+We use this link to help maintain the document.
+Please reach out if you have any questions on this edge case.

 <!-- @joggr:editLink(d7a40021-0c3b-4be0-ac2d-f86affb84027):start -->
 ---